nasiralishigri/HyperLedger-Composer-BusinessNetwork/README.md

      composer network ping --card admin@tutorial-network The composer network ping command requires a business network card to identify the network to ping.

+# Step Five: Generating a REST server
+Hyperledger Composer can generate a bespoke REST API based on a business network.
+For developing a web application, the REST API provides a useful layer of language-neutral abstraction.

+To create the REST API, navigate to the tutorial-network directory and run the following command:

+Copy

+    composer-rest-server

+    Enter admin@tutorial-network as the card name.

+    Select never use namespaces when asked whether to use namespaces in the generated API.

+    Select No when asked whether to secure the generated API.

+    Select Yes when asked whether to enable event publication.

+    Select No when asked whether to enable TLS security.

+    The generated API is connected to the deployed blockchain and business network.

+# Step Six: Generating an application
+Hyperledger Composer can also generate an Angular 4 application running against the REST API.

+To create your Angular 4 application, navigate to tutorial-network directory and run the following command:

+Copy

+    yo hyperledger-composer:angular
+Select Yes when asked to connect to running business network.

+    Enter standard package.json questions (project name, description, author name, author email, license)

+    Enter admin@tutorial-network for the business network card.

+    Select Connect to an existing REST API

+    Enter http://localhost for the REST server address.

+    Enter 3000 for server port.

+    Select Namespaces are not used

+The Angular generator will then create the scaffolding for the project and install all dependencies.
+To run the application, navigate to your angular project directory and run npm start .
+This will fire up an Angular 4 application running against your REST API at http://localhost:4200 .